 Roll the Kimbap

-Using a bamboo sushi roller or a piece of tin foil, lay one piece of the dried seaweed shiny side down.
+Using a bamboo sushi roller or a piece of aluminum foil, lay one piece of the dried seaweed shiny side down.

-Roll from the bottom (as if you're rolling a sleeping bag), pressing down to make the fillings stay in.
+Roll tightly from the bottom, as if you were rolling a sleeping bag, firmly pressing down to make the fillings stay in place.

-Set aside and repeat with the remaining dried seaweed sheets.
-Refrigerate until ready to serve.
+Repeat the assembling process with the remaining dried seaweed sheets.
+Refrigerate the rolls until ready to serve.

-Then, cut each roll into 7 to 8 pieces.
+Cut each roll into 7 to 8 pieces and serve.
+Enjoy.